YongliangMiao/-m-llms-paper-reading/README.md

 # (m)llms
 # paper list

-This is a list of papers related to **(m)llms**, mainly including llm&&health, and some llm reasoning, interpretability.
+This is a list of papers related to **(m)llms**, mainly including llm, health, and some llm reasoning, interpretability.
 For each paper, I will write a brief summary of 2-3 sentences, along with my own interpretation.

 ## 1. benchmark